k2-fsa/icefall/docs/source/decoding-with-langugage-models/LODR.rst

 Some works treat the predictor and the joiner of the neural transducer as its internal LM.
 However, the LM is considered to be weak and can only capture low-level language information.
 Therefore, `LODR <https://arxiv.org/abs/2203.16776>`__ proposed to use a low-order n-gram LM as an approximation of the ILM of the neural transducer.
-This leads to the following formula during decoding for RNNT model:
+This leads to the following formula during decoding for transducer model:

 .. math::